-Section 8 Housing Assistance Program (985) 873-6799

-This program allows families to pay no more than 30% of their household income to basic housing costs.
-When including the value of housing subsidy payments, many families on this program are able to avoid falling below the poverty line.
+Section 8 Housing Assistance Program (985) 219-2912- When including the value of housing subsidy payments, many families on this program are able to avoid falling below the poverty line.

-Family Self Sufficiency (985) 873-6799

-The Section 8 Program provides all participants the opportunity to take part in this program that encourages families to enter into a five year contract that sets specific goals to be obtained.
-As income increases during the contract period rental payments that are reduced to the landlord are deposited into an escrow account.
+Family Self Sufficiency (985) 219-2912- As income increases during the contract period rental payments that are reduced to the landlord are deposited into an escrow account.
 Once the self sufficiency goals have been obtained and/or the participant no longer requires housing assistance payments, they are allowed to withdraw the funds that were deposited into their account.